-Contact one of our Personal Financial Services advisors to see how we can help you with your estate plan.
+Contact one of our Family Wealth Services advisors to see how we can help you with your estate plan.

 The information provided in this communication is of a general nature and should not be considered professional advice.
 You should not act upon the information provided without obtaining specific professional advice.
 The information above is subject to change.

 Portability refers to the ability of the surviving spouse to utilize the unused estate tax exemption of the deceased spouse